ahloul/rabbitevents-mod/readme.md

 The [rabbitevents:listen](#command-listen) command sets number of tries to handle a Job to `1` by default.
 This means that there will be 2 attempts (first attempt and 1 retry) to handle  your event with delay of `sleep` option (default is 5 seconds).
 `--tries=0` means that Rabbitevents will attempt to handle an event forever.
-If for some reason event handling shouldn't be retried, throw `\Ecavalier\Events\Exception\FailedException` from a Listener.
+If for some reason event handling shouldn't be retried, throw `\RabbiteventsMod\Events\Exception\FailedException` from a Listener.
 It will mark an event Job as `failed` without new attempts to handle.

 More examples [here](/examples)